ygree/cloudstate_rust/README.md

 - [ ] Implement test that runs the server and test it with a client

-- [ ] Bind EventSourced service to the ShopCart entity manually

-- [ ] Implement intermediate abstractions for binding an Entity to the server
+- [x] Implement intermediate abstractions for binding an Entity to the server Bare minimum, to be able to forward requests to the entities.

 - [ ] Test with Cloudstate TCK
+    - [ ] Implement discovery service.
+TCK Relies on discovery service implementation.

 - [ ] Write documentation